Access Now, Inc. v. Southwest Airlines Co.

 Access Now, Inc. v.
 Southwest Airlines Co., 227 F. Supp.
 2d 1312 (S.D.
 Fla.
 2002), was a decision of the United States District Court on 18 August 2002.
-It concerned the nature of Title III of Americans with Disabilities Act of 1990.
-The court determined that Southwest Airlines website is not a “place of public accommodation” as defined in Title III of the Americans with Disabilities Act of 1990.
-The case determined that the Southwest Airlines internet website was not in violation of the Americans with Disabilities Act of 1990 as Americans with Disabilities Act (ADA) concerned with a physical existence and hence cannot govern what it is in cyberspace.
+It concerned the nature of Title III of the Americans with Disabilities Act of 1990.
+The court determined that the Southwest Airlines website was not a “place of public accommodation” as defined in Title III of the Americans with Disabilities Act of 1990.
+The case determined that the Southwest Airlines website was not in violation of the Americans with Disabilities Act of 1990 as the Americans with Disabilities Act (ADA) is concerned with a physical existence and hence cannot govern what it is in cyberspace.
 Judge Seitz also explained that the “virtual ticket counter” Southwest Airlines Co’s website was a virtual construct and hence not a “public place of accommodation” and as such “To expand the ADA to cover "virtual" spaces would be to create new rights without well-defined standards".